 As an AMA member, there are many ways for you to get involved and become a leader.
 For more information visit the listing of leadership opportunities to find out more about specific position requirements, application deadlines and relevant contact information.

 Additional AMA leadership opportunities may also be found on the leadership opportunities grid which contains the deadlines for which to submit all nomination materials.
 This information is updated bi-annually.

 IMG Section members with leadership experience may also submit their nominations for consideration in the IMG Governing Election.
-Nominations are being accepted for the 2013 IMG Governing Council Election from Dec.
-12, 2012 through Feb.
-18, 2013.
+Nominations will be accepted December 1, 2015 – February 20, 2016.
+Watch for more details.
+View the winners of the 2015 IMG Governing Council Election.

 International Medical Graduates who are AMA members may also serve on various Section Committees.
 Serving on a committee involves participating in 3-4 teleconferences during the year with minimal action items.
 The Resolutions Committee would be responsible for the preparation and discussion of resolution policy items for the Annual and Interim Meetings.

 A complete listing of committee positions and responsibilities can be found on the IMG Section Committes page.